kosher salt substitute

 Coarse Sea SaltThe Coarse Seas Salt has large crystals.
 This type of salt is much bigger in size as compared to normal salt.
 Coarse Sea Salt is naturally crystallized from evaporated seawater.
 It enhances the flavor of your meat recipe/dish and makes it crusty and salty.
 The taste you will get after completing your recipe is similar to the Kosher Salt.

-Read More: Top 10 😲 Best Corn Syrup Substitute in Baking/Frosting
+Read More: Top 14 😍 Best Substitute for White Wine in Cooking

 It has no similar taste to table salt because those minerals are removed through a process in table salt, you may get all of them here in Coarse Sea Salt.
 The Coarse Sea Salt takes time to dissolve in a recipe due to its bigger size crystals.
 A single teaspoon of Coarse Sea Salt is enough to use as a 1 1/4 teaspoon Kosher Salt replacement.